 Priority for all positions is given to students who file a FAFSA (Free Application for Federal Student Aid) and have financial need.

 The Hiring Process

-- Financial aid office issues employment contract and student can begin work
+- Financial aid office is notified when the I-9 is completed and issues employment contract so the student can begin work.

 Request to Hire a Student

 If you would like to have a student's eligiblity reviewed for an open position in your office please submit the Student Employee Request form.
-You will receive a response on the student's eligibility within two business days of the request.
+You will receive a response on the student's eligibility via email.

 Job Description & Employment Standards

 Each department that hires student employees has different job responsibilities and expectations for the employees.
 It is the responsibility of the supervisor to provide the student with a job description for the position they are being offered.
 Additionally, the supervisor should communicate the work standard that will be expected from all employees.
 We recommend that minimally you provide a formalized list of work expectations and guidelines that is given to each student.
 If you are able an orientation meeting could provide beneficial information and training appropriate to their student employment position, you could explain the "do's" and "do not's" of the job as well as what procedures are to be followed when illness or other reasons keep a student away from daily work assignments.